Carbon net zero

-The Church of England nationally has committed itself to be carbon net zero by 2030, which is a challenging target for national Church institutions, dioceses and parishes.
+The Church of England nationally has committed itself to be net zero carbon by 2030, which is a challenging target for national Church institutions, dioceses and parishes.
 This will involve working on our church buildings, vicarages, schools and church activities.

 - case studies from other churches;